Kenya in June

-Mombasa and the coast is hot by day, relatively cool at night, and receives a fair amount of rain.
+Nairobi and the central highlands are warm by day, cool at night, and receive little rainfall.
+Mombasa and the coast are hot by day, relatively cool at night, and receive a fair amount of rain.

-The Rift Valley and western interior are hot by day, cool at night and receive occasional rain.
-Some of the rains brought in by the kusi monsoon occur early in June, however as the month progresses the cooler, drier weather develops.
+The Rift Valley and western interior are hot by day, cool at night, and receive occasional rain.
+Some of the rains brought in by the Kusi monsoon occur early in June.
+However, as the month progresses, the cooler, drier weather develops.

-Although drier, it is likely to remain cloudy keeping the sun and higher temperatures at bay.
-This can be a great time to travel with children as you don’t need to worry about humidity and constant sun cream application.
+Although drier, it is likely to remain cloudy, keeping the sun and higher temperatures at bay.
+This can be a great time to travel with children as you don’t need to worry about humidity and constant sunscreen application.

 - June is one of the wettest months on the coast and not suitable for beach holidays or underwater activities.